benspratling4/SwiftCSS/README.md

 ## RuleSet Scanning

-Neglecting at-statements, a CSS document is an array of "rule sets", represented by `RuleSet`.
+Skipping at-rules, a CSS document is an array of "rule sets", represented by `RuleSet`.

 `let css:String = ....`